Cosmological constraints on $R^2$-corrected Appleby-Battye model: Introduction

+The $f(R)$ models offer alternative scenarios where the recent cosmic acceleration is an effect of the space-time geometry, instead of an unknown and exotic form of energy.
+However, most of them are discarded for theoretical reasons, surviving those who reduce to GR in some limit, for this called {\it viable} models~\cite{Amendola2006}.
+In fact, a critical feature is that, in general, they cannot be naturally incorporated into any high-energy theory, they need a proper fine tuning related to the unbounded growth of the scalaron mass~\cite{Tsujikawa2008}.
+Various approaches have been proposed to mitigate this problem, such as introducing additional terms in the $f(R)$ action, like an $R^2$ term, with a suficiently small coefficient to ensure the existence of the primordial inflation~\cite{DeFelice2010,Starobinsky2007,Appleby2010}.
+These additional terms are intended to stabilize the scalaron mass and alleviate the fine-tuning requirements, making the models consistent with observations.

-Notice, however, that there is a degeneracy because diverse $f(R)$ models correctly describe the accelerated cosmic expansion as the flat-$\Lambda$CDM does.
-In these cases, one has to go to the perturbative level to decide which model reproduces better the matter clustering in the observed universe~\cite{Marques2020,Avila2019,deCarvalho2021}.
+Notice, however, that within the class of viable models there is a degeneracy because diverse $f(R)$ models correctly describe the accelerated cosmic expansion as the flat-$\Lambda$CDM does.
+In these cases, one has to go to the perturbative level to decide which model reproduces better the matter clustering in the observed universe~\cite{Avila2019,Marques2020,deCarvalho2021,Franco23,Oliveira23}.

-It is important to mention that the alternative models have a larger number of parameters when compared to the flat--$\Lambda$CDM, with only one free parameter, and this is the reason why these models undergo a statistically less efficient process of best-fitting cosmological data.
+It is known that the alternative models have a larger number of parameters when compared to the flat--$\Lambda$CDM, with only one free parameter, and this is the reason why these models undergo a statistically less efficient process of best-fitting cosmological data.
 However, this is not always true when Bayesian statistical analysis is considered since in Bayesian approach the comparison can vary significantly with the prior choices.